Cycling the Costa del Sol from Sabinillas

 | White Villages Loop | 40–50 km | 400–600 m | Moderate–Hard | Mountain tarmac | Fit cyclists seeking scenery |

-- Bikestardo operates across the entire Costa del Sol from Málaga to Estepona (15 minutes away), offering high-quality road bikes, gravel bikes, mountain bikes, and e-bikes with delivery available to your accommodation.
+- Bikestardo covers the Costa del Sol from Málaga down to the Estepona area (about 15 minutes away), with road bikes, gravel bikes, mountain bikes and e-bikes — handy if you want a quality carbon road bike rather than a heavy town bike.

 Best Months for Cycling